Department of Computer Science,

 Please remember to select the Agent-Based Simulation, Adaptive Algorithms and Solvers Workshop.

-PublicationPapers accepted for Workshops will be published in the ICCS 2017 Proceedings printed by Elsevier Science in the open-access Procedia Computer Science series (on-line and CD/USB stick).
+PublicationPapers accepted for Workshops will be published in the ICCS 2017 Proceedings printed by Springer in the Lecture Notes in Computer Science (LNCS) series.

 Submission implies the willingness of at least one of the authors to register and present the paper.